Platypus survey methods (pros and cons)

 • Nets can only be set effectively in a limited range of water depths and flow (so their use is restricted to a subset of platypus habitats and is also weather-dependent).

-• Entails some costs to animal welfare (both to platypus and non-target species) though these can be reduced by taking appropriate care when setting and checking nets.
+• Entails some animal welfare risks (both to platypus and non-target species) though these can be reduced by taking appropriate care when setting and checking nets.

-Most useful application: This is the technique of choice if detailed biological information is needed, either to evaluate a population’s conservation status or as part of a scientific study.
+Most useful application: This is the technique of choice if detailed biological information is needed, either to evaluate a population’s conservation status or for a scientific study.

 Photo courtesy of Ken Mival